Sync Metadata Between Photo Mechanic And Capture One

 Necessary Configurations

-It might be necessary to make proper configurations in either Photo Mechanic, Capture One, or both.
+Making proper configurations in either Photo Mechanic, Capture One, or both might be necessary.
 The required configurations depend on your synchronization scenario.

 Photo Mechanic Color Classes

-In Photo Mechanic, you open the Preferences.
-On the General tab, you can configure the Color Classes or Color Tags as Capture One calls it.
-Maybe I must explain the issue first before you understand how it is solved.
+In Photo Mechanic, you open the Preferences and can configure the Color Classes or Color Tags on the General tab, as Capture One calls it.
+Maybe I must explain the issue before you understand how it is solved.

 The issue is that unlike star rating, which is standardized, color tags or classes are not.
 As a result, you get a different color tag in Capture One than in Photo Mechanic.
 You can not configure Capture One for this, but in Photo Mechanic, you can.